ghostserverd/mediaserver-docker/README.md

 `sonarr` should be configurable the same as any other installation of it.
 Feel free to skip these steps if you know how to configure `sonarr` already.

 ⚠️ It is critical that you use `transmission` instead of the IP address when configuring the download client, as well as `jackett` instead of the IP when setting up your indexer.
 This is because this uses docker-compose networking which means each service is accessible at the name of the service, rather than the host or even local IP address.
-If you use wireguard for `transmission` or `jackett` use `localhost` instead.

 Step-by-step for those who need it

 - Add an Indexer

   - Click on the `Settings` button at the top
   - Click on the `Indexers` tab
   - Click the big `+` symbol